liv-daliberti/grail-simulation/reports/prompt_stats/README.md

 ## Dataset coverage notes

 Statistics and charts focus on the core study sessions (study1–study3) covering the `gun_control` and `minimum_wage` issues.
-These counts are derived from the deduplicated `(participant_id, issue)` view used for analytics; the full cleaned dataset retains every promptable interaction.

-- Train: 5293 of 7394 rows retained (71.6% coverage); excluded rows from study4: 665, unknown: 1436
+- Train: 5292 of 7418 rows retained (71.3% coverage); excluded rows from study4: 674, unknown: 1452
-- Validation: 586 of 781 rows retained (75.0% coverage); excluded rows from study4: 68, unknown: 127
+- Validation: 587 of 793 rows retained (74.0% coverage); excluded rows from study4: 95, unknown: 111

 > "The short answer is that sessions.json contains EVERYTHING.
 Every test run, every study.